The transferring of football players

 Can a player be prevented from representing a number of teams in a particular competition?

-- The FA Premier League
+- the FA Premier League

-- The FA Cup
+- the FA Cup

-- The Football League Cup
+- the English Football League (EFL) Cup

-Why do the cup competitions have the notion of being Cup Tied?
+Why do the cup competitions have the notion of being cup tied?

-As the cup competitions in England only contain a certain number of matches it is regarded as unfair if a team can purchase a player who has already played in the competition for another club to bolster their chances of winning the trophy.
+As the cup competitions in England only contain a certain number of matches it is regarded as unfair if a team can buy a player who has already played in the competition for another club to bolster their chances of winning the trophy.

-Does this only apply to players moving between Premier League clubs?
+- Does this only apply to players moving between Premier League clubs?

-Does this concept also apply to European Competition?
+- Does this concept also apply to European competition?